Digital-Satellite-Club/PacSatAFSKBoard/ProcessorPins.md

 watchdog chip will enable power again.

-To power up and enable the RF section, the processor must first make sure all the AX5043 enable lines are disabled (pulled low).
+To power up and enable the RF section, the processor must first make sure all the AX5043 enable lines are pulled high to disable them.
 This is not the default (some are low and some are high by default), but it doesn't matter because they are powered off at the main, anyway.
 The processor then can drive AX5043\_PWR\_EN high to enable the power to all AX5043s.
-The processor can then drive the individual AX5043 enables high to individually power them on.
-Then the processor can drive PWR\_FLAG\_SSPA high to power on the PA and LNA_ENABLE high to enable the LNA.
+The processor can then drive the individual AX5043 enables low to individually power them on.
+Then the processor can drive PA\_PWR\_EN high to power on the PA and LNA\_ENABLE high to enable the LNA.